jtardioli/local-business/README.md

-## Home Buisness for a Commisioner of Oaths
+## Local Buisness for a Commisioner of Oaths

-This is a super simple static website for a home buisness.
+This is a super simple static website for a Local buisness.
 It displays my ability to make a simple, stylish and responsive website for any buisness

 View this app [HERE](https://laughing-borg-123be7.netlify.app/)